nlesc-nano/CAT/docs/5_bde.rst

 **qd.dissociate.core_atom** |str|_ or |int|_ = *Cd*

-    The atomic number or atomic symbol of the core atoms which are to be dissociated.
-The core atoms are dissociated in combination with *n* ligands (see **qd.dissociate.lig_count**).
+    The atomic number or atomic symbol of the core atoms (X) which are to be dissociated.
+The core atoms are dissociated in combination with *n* ligands (Y, see **qd.dissociate.lig_count**).
+    Yields a compound with the general formula |XYn|.

     |

 **qd.dissociate.lig_count** |int|_ = *2*

-    The number of ligands which is to be dissociated in combination with a single core atom (see **qd.dissociate.core_atom**).
+    The number of ligands, *n*, which is to be dissociated in combination with a single core atom (X, see **qd.dissociate.core_atom**).
+    Yields a compound with the general formula |XYn|.

     |

 **qd.dissociate.core_core_dist** |float|_ = *5.0*

-    The maximum to be considered distance between atoms in **qd.dissociate.core_atom**.
+    The maximum to be considered distance (Ångström) between atoms in **qd.dissociate.core_atom**.
     Used for determining the topology of the core atom (see **qd.dissociate.topology**) and whether it is exposed to the